 1. Bitcoin (BTC)

 Many businesses already accept Bitcoin as payment, which makes this cryptocurrency a smart investment.
 Visa, for example, transacts with Bitcoin.
-Additionally, Tesla announced in February that it had invested $1.5 billion in it, and for a time, the company accepted it as payment for its cars — and it might again if mining it becomes more environmentally friendly.
+Additionally, Tesla announced in February 2021 that it had invested $1.5 billion in it, and for a time, the company accepted it as payment for its cars — and it might again if mining it becomes more environmentally friendly.
 Plus, the larger banks are beginning to incorporate Bitcoin transactions into their offerings.

 Risks of Investing In Bitcoin

 2. Ethereum (ETH)

 Even though it came out years after some other cryptocurrencies, it has far exceeded its place in the market because of its unique technology, and it’s currently the second-largest crypto behind Bitcoin.

 Risks of Investing In Ethereum